 Dr. Carol McQuiggan, in the Faculty Center, and Dr. Janice Smith, in the Learning Center, oversee the compilation of program assessment data and offer multiple consultation opportunities at Penn State Harrisburg for annual reporting for Middle States Accreditation.
 The University’s website with resources for program assessment is located at Assessment of Student Learning at Penn State, and an ANGEL group is used for program assessment leaders.
 Please be in touch with either Carol or Janice for more information.

 Penn State’s Schreyer Institute for Teaching Excellence has several assessment resources available:

-- Program and department assessment
+- Program and department assessment process

 ANGEL: Using Assessments to Improve Teaching and Learning – download this PDF document to learn how to create and use assessments in ANGEL, Penn State’s course management system.
 One Knowledge Base article that is requested often is how to override ANGEL assessment delivery settings for specific students.
 The appendices are also valuable:

 - Appendix C: Question Types (Pros and Cons)

 Overview of test construction (Module 6 of Quantitative research methods in educational planning by John Izard) http://unesdoc.unesco.org/images/0021/002145/214553e.pdf

 Assessment of Learning Resources from The University of Texas at Austin http://ctl.utexas.edu/teaching/assess-learning.
 This website provides methods of assessment, assessments to use during learning, assessments to use at the end of learning, question types, how to give and receive feedback on learning, and ideas on effective grading that includes rubrics.